mohancggrl/petclinic-helm/README.md

 helm lint .
 ```

+---

 ## 🔐 Security Notes

-- 🔒 MySQL root password is stored as a Kubernetes Secret
+* 🔒 MySQL root password is stored as a Kubernetes Secret
-- 🔒 Consider using external secret management for production
+* 🔒 Use external secret management for production
-- 🔒 Enable TLS for MySQL connections in production
+* 🔒 Enable TLS for MySQL connections in production
-- 🔒 Use private image registries for production images
+* 🔒 Use private image registries for production images

+---

 ## 📈 Monitoring

 ### Health Endpoints

 ```bash
 # Application health
 curl http://<service-ip>:8080/actuator/health